phamcanhhung2002/g-weather-forecast-frontend/README.md

 # G-Weather-Forecast frontend

-> UI for searching for a city or country and displaying weather information
+UI for searching for a city or country and displaying weather information

-## Setup
+## Installation

-This is a static web page so we don't need to install any thing.
-Just change returned value of function `getApiBaseUrl` in file **env.js** to your backend's base url.
+Follow the instructions in the api directory: [link](https://github.com/phamcanhhung2002/g-weather-forecast-backend)